-- The tutor is given fourteen (14) days to respond to the charges.
+- The coach is given fourteen (14) days to respond to the charges.

 - The Ethics Committee will review all information and determine whether violations are valid, the seriousness of the offense and will recommend a course of action.

-- Appeals: Once a tutor received notification that he/she has been found in violation of the Code of Ethics, he/she will have fourteen (14) days to appeal.
+- Appeals: Once a coach received notification that he/she has been found in violation of the Code of Ethics, he/she will have fourteen (14) days to appeal.

 - An appeal shall include: a letter stating the reasons for the appeal; extenuating circumstances concerning the violation; any new evidence in the case; and a request for a review of the situation.

-- A quorum of the Ethics Committee will review the appeal, render a decision, and notify the tutor of the decision within fourteen (14) days.
+- A quorum of the Ethics Committee will review the appeal, render a decision, and notify the coach of the decision within fourteen (14) days.

-- Sanctions: The Ethics Committee will review the nature and severity of the violation and determine sanctions to be imposed:
+- Sanctions: The Ethics Committee will review the nature and severity of the violation and determine sanctions to be imposed — sanctions may include:

 - Probation for a specified period of time with requirements that need to be met prior to regaining eligibility for membership